 A number of optional advanced setting can be configured to help you manage your ad campaign.

 Advertiser contacts are people associated with the advertiser.
 Contacts are created by an Ad Manager administrator or someone with similar permissions.
 They serve as a way for you to know who to contact if there are questions.
-The Ad Manager administrator also has the ability to enable the contact to view orders and line items they're associated with.
-Learn more
+The Ad Manager administrator also has the ability to authorize the contact to view orders and line items they're associated with.
+Learn more about orders.

 Advertisers often use ad agencies to represent them.
 These agencies could be the people who deliver the ad creative to you or other types of ad agencies that manage aspects of the campaign.